sudeeprp/rapa-home/coding.md

 ## Guardrails

-Practical workflows to use as GitHub actions.
+Practical workflows to use as GitHub actions, based on [this literature](code-references.md).
 Catch your issues as you make them!

 [Python](https://github.com/clean-code-craft-tcq-4/typewise-alert-py/tree/main/.github/workflows)